 Members: One Free Admission

-During this event, participants will rotate between six tables, each highlighting a specific integrative health topic led by a local professional.
-After a set amount of time, a bell will ring and participants will move to the next table in the sequence -- think speed dating!
-This flow will allow all attendees to interact with every expert and learn about every topic.
-There will be time available after the round tables for individuals to ask experts one-on-one questions.
-Limited seating is available for this event.
+During this event, participants rotated between six tables, each highlighting a specific integrative health topic led by a local professional.
+After a set amount of time, a bell was rung and participants progressed to the next table in the sequence -- think speed dating!
+This flow allowed all attendees to interact with every expert and learn about every topic.
+There was time available after the round tables for individuals to ask experts one-on-one questions.

 Round Table Leaders & Topics: